Taxis & Transportation Network Companies

 The taxi fare is calculated by a taxi meter, based on time and distance traveled.
 Taxi fare rates are $3.75 for the first 130 meters, $0.25 for each additional 130 meters and $0.25 for each additional 35 seconds of time while the taxi is on a trip, including waiting at the request of passengers.
 When carrying five or more passengers or more luggage than can be carried by a sedan, the taxi fare is 1.5 times the amount shown on the taxi meter.

-Effective January 17, 2019, an agreement between the Saskatoon Airport Authority and Riide provides taxi customers with a flat rate for trips to and from the airport, rather than the taxi meter rate.
-View the Saskatoon Airport Authority Flat Rate Map or visit skyxe.ca for more information.
+Through an agreement between taxi brokerages and the Saskatoon Airport Authority, taxi trips to and from the airport can be charged based on a flat rate, rather than the taxi meter rate.
+Visit https://skyxe.ca/en-us/ground-transport for more information.

 Some taxis are equipped to provide wheelchair accessible service and can be requested through the taxi broker.
 Wheelchair accessible taxis must prioritize customers that require wheelchair accessible service.